Search Menu

 Today’s Dogo Argentino

-While Dogos have enjoyed an abiding – and understandable – popularity among American hog hunters in the West and South, the breed did not receive full recognition from the American Kennel Club until earlier this year.
-As a result, Americans have yet to see the sinewy and powerful Dogo Argentino trot across the screen during one of the nation’s popular televised dog shows.
-But that will happen soon enough.
+While Dogos have enjoyed an abiding – and understandable – popularity among American hog hunters in the West and South, the breed did not receive full recognition from the American Kennel Club until 2020.

-As is fitting in a dog whose calling card is his undiluted loyalty, the Dogo Argentino has an equally ardent following of fanciers who cannot imagine owning any other breed.
-Knowing that the fire of his Cordoban ancestor has not been completely extinguished in the Dogo, they are careful to remind that this breed is not for everyone.
-The Dogo Argentino requires a strong owner, intense socialization, and a clear understanding of his steely-willed nature.
+As is fitting in a dog whose calling card is their undiluted loyalty, the Dogo Argentino has an equally ardent following of fanciers who cannot imagine owning any other breed.
+Knowing that the fire of their Cordoban ancestor hasn’t been completely extinguished in the Dogo, they’re careful to remind that this breed isn’t for everyone.
+The Dogo Argentino requires a strong owner, intense socialization, and a clear understanding of their steely-willed nature.

-But for those who are up to the challenge – to say nothing of the responsibility – the Dogo Argentino will reward them with a devotion so fierce, many will wonder if they themselves were ever deserving of it.
+But for those who are up to the challenge, the Dogo Argentino will reward them with a devotion so fierce, many will wonder if they themselves were ever deserving of it.